Lucy-Bernard/G8/README.md

     GO
     ```

-5. After you have created the database, you can now use the script '''createDB.sql'''.
+5. After you have created the database, you can now use the script "createDB.sql".